NUBIC/bcdatabase/README.markdown

 ## Obscuring passwords

-bcdatabase supports storing encrypted passwords instead of the plaintext ones shown in the previous example.
+Bcdatabase supports storing encrypted passwords instead of the plaintext ones shown in the previous example.
 Encrypted passwords are defined with the key `epassword` instead of `password`.
-The library will decrypt the `epassword` value and expose it to the calling code (usually rails) unencrypted under the `password` key.
+The library will decrypt the `epassword` value and expose it to the calling code (usually Rails) unencrypted under the `password` key.
 The `bcdatabase` command line utility handles encrypting passwords; see the next section.